 The Law School’s curriculum places the history of law and the ongoing story of the Constitution in context so that students can better understand both the past and present legal landscape.
 With more than 25 faculty members in constitutional law and legal history, Virginia offers an unparalleled variety of lecture courses, seminars and colloquia in the field.
 Students interested in exploring legal history in depth have the option to complete a dual J.D.-M.A. in history in three years, working closely not only with Law School faculty but also with a wide range of faculty in the Corcoran Department of History.
 Hands-on experiences are also available through three clinics, on appellate litigation, the First Amendment and Supreme Court litigation, which offer students access to the practice of appeals based on constitutional argument.
 Virginia enriches its curriculum through lunch workshops and other events in which new and established scholars in the field discuss their work.

 Program on Legal and Constitutional History

 Virginia’s Program on Legal and Constitutional History creates a rich intellectual community of scholars and students with shared historical interests.
-It sponsors a dual-degree opportunity and organizes workshops and author talks focused in the field.
+It sponsors a dual-degree opportunity and a fellowship, and organizes workshops and author talks focused in the field.

 The program sponsors a series of monthly legal history lunch workshops in which scholars and Virginia faculty members present works in progress.
 Advanced J.D.-M.A. candidates participate in these workshops and even present drafts of their own M.A. theses.